St. Paul’s United Church

 Office Hours

-and Thursdays only.
-The office hours are unchanged, with Judy in the office on Tuesday and Thursday mornings and Louise in the office on Wednesday mornings.
+The office is open: Tuesday, Wednesday and Thursday mornings from 9 a.m. until noon, with Judy in the office on Tuesday and Thursday mornings and Louise in the office on Wednesday mornings.

 Pastoral Care